cyclexuxu/SeattleSafetyRadar/README.md

 ## Credits
 - Course project for Database Management.
-- Developed with other five team members.
+- Developed with other six team members.